PolarimeterVito/VPfunctions/README.md

   - Scaling phase noise to optical frequencies.
   - Normalizing phase noise to laser repetition rates.
   - Estimating linewidth using the beta-separation line approach.
+- **Integration of Pandas Dataframes**
+  - A DataFrame containing all variations of phase noise can be easily generated from a list of input files.
+  - A DataFrame containing the normalized PSD, as well as CWL and FWHM of an optical spectrum is returned from a list of input files.

 ## Installation